SMS Documentation

 |---|---|

-| guid_message | Filter by the unique identifier of the message. |
+| guid_message | Filter by the unique message identifier. |

-| before | Retrieve messages sent before this timestamp or GUID. |
+| before | Retrieve messages sent before this value.
+Depending on your implementation, this can be a timestamp or a message reference. |

-| error_api | 1 = list SMS with API request error. |
+| error_api | 1 = only list SMS messages with an API request error. |

-| error_mobile | 1 = list SMS with mobile processing error. |
+| error_mobile | 1 = only list SMS messages with a mobile processing error. |

 | keyword | Filter by recipient number or message content. |